yogaliu-ds/Research-StockTrendPrediction-draft/README.md

-Model Analysis and Evaluation
+# Stock Trend Prediction using Technical Indicator and News Sentiment Analysis with FinBERT

-Overview
+#   Overview

 This repository contains a Jupyter Notebook that performs machine learning analysis on financial data.
 The notebook demonstrates data preprocessing, model training, and evaluation of several classifiers including Logistic Regression, Random Forest, and Gradient Boosting.

-Notebook Contents
+## Notebook Contents

     Data Preparation
         Importing Data: The notebook starts by importing necessary libraries and the dataset.